 You’ll Love These Heart Health Tips

-From candy hearts to healthy hearts, February is the month dedicated to all things of the heart!
-February is also nationally recognized as American Heart Month, so why not give yourself and those you love the best Valentine’s gift of all: the gift of heart health!
-Start with the following tips to reduce your risk of heart disease.
+February is the month dedicated to all things of the heart!
+The month is also nationally recognized as American Heart Month, a perfect time to take charge of your heart health by making healthy choices and improving your diet; Start with the following tips to reduce your risk of heart disease.

 - Avoid the annual weight creep.
 Adults in the U.S. gain an average of one to two pounds per year as they age.
 According to a large study, much of that weight gain is caused by changes in diet such as eating extra servings of potato chips, French fries, sugar-sweetened drinks and meat.
 Instead of always being “on a diet,” focus your attention on smart food choices and smaller portions that will allow you to maintain your weight.
 In addition, 30 minutes of moderate exercise (e.g., brisk walking) nearly every day will help control your weight.
 If you can’t devote 30 minutes all at once, break it up into 10-minute intervals.